|| Frequently Asked Questions (FAQ)

 Q. What are Applied Academics?

 A. The Ocean County Vocational Technical School provides Applied Academics to all students on a weekly basis.
 Applied Academics teachers are highly qualified in the areas of Math and English.
-Vocational programs are provided academic instruction in Math and English as it relates to the trade at hand and also support student's success on state standardized testing (HSPA).
+Vocational programs are provided academic instruction in Math, English and Science as it relates to the trade at hand and also support student's success on state standardized testing (HSPA).
 Concepts are delivered and assessed by the Applied Academics teachers and are supported in the shop setting.

 Q. What is After High School?